vmudinas/GeicoApp.TaskApi/README.md

 ### Github: https://github.com/vmudinas/GeicoApp.TaskApi

-## Honoroble mentions of what fell out of scope or was not implemented fully.
+## Honorable mentions of what fell out of scope or was not implemented fully.

 1. Authorization, authentication out of scope.
 2. Broader unit test coverage desirable.
 3.CI/CD out of scope
-4. Api end point that return all (was not required by assigment but added to make testing easier) Future development I would add paginng for pulling data.
+4. Api endpoint that return all (was not required by assigment but added to make testing easier)
+5. Future development I would add paging for pulling data.